 See for yourself why the Inca Trail Trek to Machu Picchu is the most popular trek in the Andes!

 On this Inca Trail tour you’ll enjoy spellbinding mountain scenery, unforgettable Inca sites, and a cornucopia of flowers and hummingbirds.
-With Machu Picchu Climb, you spend 4 full days hiking to Machu Picchu, and a 5th day exploring in the famous ruins themselves.
+With Andean Treks, you spend 4 full days hiking to Machu Picchu, and a 5th day exploring in the famous ruins themselves.
 After more than 30 years operating this route, we know how important it is to give all participants adequate time to properly acclimatize to the altitude in order to enjoy the sights at a comfortable pace.

 Most of our returning passengers tell us they appreciated that our Inca Trail trek is 5 days instead of the more usual 4 days, enabling them to better adjust to the altitude, which mades them feel stronger, and to spend more time on this challenging trek.
 During four hiking days you cover 35 km/21.9 miles, starting at 8,700 ft and finishing at 7,860 ft above sea level.
 You cross two high passes, with a maximum elevation of 13,887 ft.
 While trail conditions are generally good, and the condition of the centuries-old Inca paving stones is astonishing, some steep trail sections require careful footing and good hiking boots with lug soles.
 Nevertheless, thanks to our careful pacing, dedicated guides and professional support staff, this Machu Picchu trip is suitable for novices and experienced hikers alike.

 Porters carry the heavy gear; you carry only a daypack so you’re free to enjoy the spectacular scenery.
 You’ll be amazed at the hearty and delicious meals you have on the trail—our cooks prepare wholesome meals from fresh ingredients and handle all the kitchen chores.
 You sleep warm and protected in high-quality tents.
-Join Machu Picchu Climb, the most reliable outfitter in the Andes, for a trip you'll never forget.
+Join Andean Treks, the most reliable outfitter in the Andes, for a trip you’ll never forget.